 Detectable pesticide residues were found on 90 percent of conventionally grown apples.
 A large majority of the samples, 80 percent, contained diphenylamine, a pesticide that's banned in Europe.
 Apples, like many of the other fruits and vegetables on this list, have a thin peel.
 The chemicals used in farming can easily pass through the peel to the flesh.

 Pictured Recipe: Char-Grilled Red Grapes with Burrata, Fennel Seeds & Basil

-The conventional grape samples contained an average of five different pesticide residues, with almost all (96 percent) containing some pesticide residues.
+The conventional grape samples EWG tested contained an average of five different pesticide residues.
+More than 96 percent of all samples contained some traceable pesticide residues.